 - Admission: Free

-- Visit the website for more about the Hunterian Museum.
+- Visit the website for the Hunterian Museum to learn more.

 Cirencester in the Cotswolds, was once the bustling Roman city of Corinium.
 In Britain's Roman era, the city had about the same population as it has today and, outside of London, was the country's second largest city.
 Southwest Britain was administered from here.